Kenobium/ProcOOPFinal/README.md

 # JPhotoEdit
 Our application is a simple yet powerful image editor that can give you the ability to manipulate your images with just the click of a button.

-In order to run this application, open the program [].java and click run.
+In order to run this application, open the program Main.java and click run.

 Now, click upload and select your image of choice.